ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 ## Objective
 {: #objective}

 Every Hyper Protect Virtual Server for VPC instance is created with a valid [contract](/docs/vpc?topic=vpc-about-contract_se).
 One section of the contract stores your [logging configuration](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
-The logs that are produced by your deployed workload are sent via TLS to your designated logging service and are later displayed on the logging dashboard.
+The logs that are produced by your deployed workload are sent through TLS to your designated logging service and are later displayed on the logging dashboard.

 If your workload produces sensitive information, you can take similar steps as in this tutorial to make selected log messages display as ciphertext on the logging dashboard.
 To retrieve the deciphered messages, you can download the logs from your Log Analysis instance and decrypt them locally.